brutus/Desktop-Streamer/README.md

 ### Install

-You can just run the python script, no need to install.
+You can just run the python script, no need to install any dependencies.

-It requires [docopt][docopt] thought.
-Install it like this:
+It requires [avconv][avconv] and [vlc][vlc] thought.
+Install them like this:

-  `pip install --user docopt`
+  - Debian / Ubuntu: `sudo apt-get install libav-tools vlc`

 ### Setup